JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-02-bert_qa_Shushant_BiomedNLP_PubMedBERT_base_uncased_abstract_fulltext_ContaminationQAmodel_PubmedBERT_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext-ContaminationQAmodel_PubmedBERT` is a English model orginally trained by `Shushant`.
+Pretrained Medical Question Answering model, trained on PubMed, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.
+This is an English model originally trained by `Shushant`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>